metaljase/SharesGainLossTracker/README.md

 The gain/loss percentage is calculated by comparing the share purchase price, and the end-of-day adjusted closing price.
 The shares you want to track, and the purchase price, should be specified in a CSV file.

-Limitation: Only one share purchase price **per stock** can be specified, therefore multiple purchases of shares of the same stock cannot be tracked.
+Limitation: Only **one** share purchase price **per individual stock** can be tracked in an Excel output file.
+As a workaround, multiple purchases of shares of the same stock can be split across separate CSV input files.

 SharesGainLossTracker uses 3rd party APIs for stocks data, and currently [Marketstack](https://marketstack.com/) and [Alpha Vantage](https://www.alphavantage.co/) are supported.
 They both offer free and paid tiers, and SharesGainLossTracker will work with their free tiers.
 API calls on free tiers are rate limited to a certain amount of calls per milliesecond/day.